deni64k/deni64k.github.io/_posts/2019-7-20-meta-serializers-practice.md

 In my [previous post]({% post_url 2019-01-26-meta-serializers %}), I described a way to deal with serialization using meta-programming.

 Now, I want to show an example.
-Particularly, we will see how a Bitcoin protocol can be implemented without unnecessary boilerplate.
+Notably, we will see a Bitcoin protocol implementation without unnecessary boilerplate.

 ## Bitcoin 101

 You have probably already heard about Bitcoin, a cryptocurrency that relies on a network of peers.

-Here, we will focus on the protocol peers use to communicate with each another.
+Here, we will focus on the protocol peers use to communicate with one another.
 The full description of the protocol is available here: [Protocol documentation](https://en.bitcoin.it/wiki/Protocol_documentation), which is kind of sparse and hard to follow.
-In few words, we can say it:
+In a few words, we can say it:

 * is binary,
 * consists of a bunch of commands,